georges-delrieu/planetly-takehome/README.md

 In a Kubernetes cluster, we would arrange our containers so that each of them is hosted in a separated pod.
 The ReplicaSet would then be a setting of Deployment tasked with terminating the unnecessary pods and starting the required ones.

 ### Deployment
-To start our cluster, we would define a desired state through a deployment.yaml file.
+To achieve this functionality in a Kubernetes cluster, we would first define a desired state through a deployment.yaml file.
 In it, we would set the pods that we want to see running and the numbers of replica we expect.

 The file ```example-nginx-deployment.yaml``` provides an example on how containers would be defined.
 In there, the spec 'replicas' would have to be set to the number of nginx containers that we want to have up.